 In fact, there’s a lot we can do to keep our brains young and active regardless of our chronological age.
 Research shows that regular exercise is a key player in keeping the aging brain in tip top form and maintaining cognitive function.
 It appears that the type of exercise we engage in can have specific effects:

 - Aerobic exercise has been proven to have a significant positive effect on executive function, those brain processes that help us manage daily activities, multi-task, and self-regulate.
+To make kids to do exercise in a fun way, do buy the kids indoor trampoline which would do the trick.
 Scientists believe this is because aerobic exercise increases the production of brain-derived neurotrophic factor (BDNF), a protein that has specifically been linked to neural development, nerve tissue growth, and memory.
 Low levels of BDNF have been linked to loss of memory function.

 - Resistance training (body weight, resistance bands, dumbbells, etc.) enhances cognitive function by increasing levels of immunoglobulin factor 1 (IGF-) in the body, which stimulates new synapse growth in the brain, and ensures that you always have a good pulse required for proper bodily functions.

 - Group exercise settings provide psychosocial stimulation and encouragement to show up to workout with friends.
 Social interactions promote self-esteem, a feeling of belonging, and may even provide social opportunities outside of the exercise arena.
 New friendships and support systems are often formed.